Table of Contents

 A curious fact: a study analyzed no less than 58 research papers and concluded that moving regularly gives us a considerable advantage over those who prefer to stay on the couch.

-How to prevent Alzheimer's: what changes in your life you should make Weekend warriors?
-Absolutely
+How to prevent Alzheimer's: what changes in your life you should make

-British Journal of Sports Medicine revealed that even "weekend warriors" –those who concentrate their physical activity on one or two days– can reduce the risk of mild dementia by 15%.
+Si you are one of those who think that you can only exercise if you do it every day, think again!
+A study published in the British Journal of Sports Medicine revealed that even "weekend warriors" –those who concentrate their physical activity on one or two days– can reduce the risk of mild dementia by 15%.
 Yes, you read that right!

 These modern warriors achieve neuroprotective benefits by dedicating just two days a week to breaking a sweat.
 So, if your workweek doesn't leave you much free time, don't worry, the weekend is your ally!

-Early diagnosis in memory loss is essential for adults The sports that your brain will thank you for
+Early diagnosis in memory loss is essential for adults

 And now comes the big question: what sports are the most recommended?
 Aerobic activities, such as walking, swimming, dancing, or cycling, are fantastic for keeping your heart (and brain) in top shape.
 Try to dedicate 20 to 30 minutes several times a week and you will see the results.

-yoga combats the effects of aging, according to science), tai chi, or pilates help keep your muscles –and your mind– in shape.
+But let’s not forget about muscle strengthening: bodyweight exercises, yoga (yoga combats the effects of aging, according to science), tai chi, or pilates help keep your muscles –and your mind– in shape.
 Additionally, these exercises help control blood sugar, which is also a plus in the fight against dementia.

 Examples of low-impact physical exercises